 It is an easy matter to gather twigs or branches from cultivated plants at pruning time.
 Apple, plum, pear, cherry, apricot, and elderberry barks all give beautiful colors.
 If you have orchard trees or a friendly local orchard owner, remember to save the prunings for up to year.

 Of course the best way to gather ample quantities of bark is to keep a woodstove.
-I am not exactly the lumberjack-type, but the man in my life takes pride in heating the house with wood.
-The wood comes from diseased or damaged trees on the property that need to come down, or occasionally a tree that will be used for furniture making.
+The wood for our stove comes from diseased or damaged trees on the property that need to come down, or occasionally a tree that will be used for furniture making.
 This gives me heaps of bark that can be dried and saved!
-Twigs can be prepared as described above, or swathes of bark can be taken off using a spokeshave.
-Take both the outer bark and the spongier, softer inner bark.
+Twigs can be prepared as described above, or swathes of bark can be taken off using something like a spokeshave.
+Take both the outer bark and the spongier, softer inner bark - that’s where the color is.
 Pictured above is a spokeshave and its effect on a cherry stump.
 Anything you are not using immediately can be spread out in a breezy place until thoroughly dry and stored in paper bags for up to a year.

 Another benefit of the woodstove is a place to keep the dye pot simmering for hours during the cold months without using the energy of the kitchen stove.
 It is also useful for making wood ash lye, a pH control and modifier.
 Rather than purchase soda ash or ammonia, you can fill a plastic bucket 1/3 with cold wood ashes and top with cold water.
 Leave it for about a week until the ashes settle out and the liquid feels slimy.
 Decant the wood ash lye into a glass jar without disturbing the sediment, and it can be kept indefinitely.
 A 1705 dyer's treatise on right proper lye making and the merits of various ashes can be found here.